Texas Senate acquits AG Paxton in impeachment trial, keeps him in office | Politics

 Tony Buzbee, the main defense lawyer for Paxton, sought to paint the whistleblowers who testified as centrists with a political ax to grind.
 The Texas Senate has 19 Republicans and 12 Democrats.
 Paxton's wife, Angela, is a Republican senator, but was barred from voting in the trial.
 The last impeachment trial of a statewide officeholder in Texas was in 1917.

 Paxton's impeachment was triggered by his request that House lawmakers approve a $3.3 million settlement he reached with former staff members who accused him of abuse of office and were subsequently fired.
 State lawmakers did not fund the settlement.
-In May, the Texas House, also dominated by Republicans, voted 121-23 to impeach Paxton on 20 articles including the allegations around Paul, conducting a sham investigation against the whistleblowers in his office and covering up wrongdoing in a separate federal securities fraud case, among other offenses.
+In May, the Texas House, also dominated by Republicans, voted 121-23 to impeach Paxton on 20 articles.

-The Senate's rules committee set aside four charges involving Paxton's private business dealings that House charges called obstruction of justice and false statements in official records.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)